Anti Fatigue Mat

 Good mats last 3–5 years.
 Inspect regularly for compression or edge wear.

-Yes — look for mats with antimicrobial surfaces and sealed edges for hygiene-critical areas.
+Yes — look for antimicrobial, sealed-edge options for hygiene-critical areas.

 Conclusion